MrMorris1995/login-news-system/README.md

 ## Additional Information

 For more details on usage or to develop new features, refer to the relevant files and documentation in the project folder.
+The password has to be encrypted in the database.

 ## Support